As we look toward another successful year of grantmaking in China, we invite donors and partners to plan your 2022 giving.

-- Adjustments can include: Grant amount, grant period, budget allocations, and select project activities.
+- Adjustments can include: Grant amount, grant period, budget allocations, and select project activities and activity locations

 Give2Asia conducts a thorough due diligence of charities receiving grants once the authorities have approved the Annual Activity Plan.
 Should a charity not pass a due diligence check, Give2Asia will inform the donor.

 China’s ONGO Law requires that Give2Asia be referred to as the project manager in all publicity activities or materials within China.
 However, corporations and corporate foundations may be acknowledged as the funders.
 This requirement does not apply to publicity and materials outside of China’s mainland.

 Give2Asia holds our work in China to the highest standard of compliance and supervision.
 We have established a local office with our Chief China Representative Carol Yang and eight other staff in Beijing.

 Our activities in China are governed by China’s ONGO Law, under which Give2Asia is responsible for grants made to Chinese grantees.

 China People’s Association for Friendship with Foreign Countries oversees our work in China as our Professional Supervisory Unit (PSU).
 The Beijing Public Security Bureau’s Overseas NGO Administrative Office (PSB) monitors all grants and activities carried out by Give2Asia.
 At our Beijing office, our staff maintain a close working relationship with our PSU and the PSB to make each project as successful as possible.